MIke199503/SwiftUI_Learning_Part4/README.md

 **Date : 2021 - 01 - 10 :**
     Crate the Repository.
 And.
 Finished the 1 - 5  lessons of the course without problem.

+**Date : 2021 - 01 - 11 :**
+    Create a toolbar, it can be displayed at the top, bottom or other places of the screen, it looks like a button on WeChat Moments, This button will be used when you want to share post.
+Then we organize the project by grouping the files.
+When you want to view the code, it will be very clear.Finished the 6th lesson without problem

+**Date : 2021 - 01 - 12 :**
+    Finished the 7th  & 8th lesson with one  problem,  i learned how to use the Transitions modifier ,it will help us to connect maybe bind the animation and View.
+This is  my understanding.then ,i got  a problem when i learned the 8th lesson , i don't know what is the Namepace mean?, but i know the matchedgeometryeffect is look  like Smooth transition in PPT .
+If you know what's  the  "Namepace" mean? or how does it work ? please tell me and teach  me .thanks very much .

 ## 3⃣️ Catelog：